GuoZhihong/StudentCourse/README.md

 2.improved code similicity with lombok anotations.
 3.added some atributes in some tables
 4.table_student_course table's primary key now is a composite primary key with student id and course id from those tables.
+5.table_student_course table now only can update time atribute because its student id and course id now is a composite primary key from table student/course.